StephaneMichoulier/Pamdeas/README.md

 - e. dust.cpp & dust.h

 	Contain general functions describing properties of dust grains as kinetic energy, relative velocity or Stokes number.
-    The full list is given in the .h file
+    The full list is given in the .h file.

 - f. porosity.cpp & porosity.h

-    Contain all the algorithms driving the evolution of the filling factor depending on the mass/size and the different processes: growth, frag, compression by collision/gravity etc
+    Contain all the algorithms driving the evolution of the filling factor depending on the mass/size and the different processes: growth, frag, compression by collision/gravity etc.

 - g. evol.cpp & evol.h